-Let $G=(V,E)$ be an undirected graph on the node set $V=\{0,1,\ldots ,n-1\}$ with the convention that all indices used hereafter are taken modulo $n$.
-For each edge $(i,j) \in E$ a nonnegative cost $c_{ij}$ is given.
-A \emph{cycle} in $G$ is a subset of $E$ that forms a path starting and ending at the same node.
-Note that a cycle can be represented by either an ordered set of nodes or a set of edges in $G$.
-A \emph{Hamilton cycle} or \emph{tour} in $G$ is a cycle containing every node of $G$.
-Let $\tau=(v_0,v_1,\ldots ,v_{n-1},v_0)$ be a tour in $G$ and let $\mathcal{F}$ be the set of all tours in $G$.
-The edges $e=(v_i,v_{i+1})$ and $f=(v_j,v_{j+1})$, $e\neq f$ are \emph{$k$-neighbours} on $\tau$ if and only if a shortest path between $e$ and $f$ on $\tau$ containing these edges has exactly $k$ edges, for $k\geq 1$.
+The edges $e=(v_i,v_{i+1})$ and $f=(v_j,v_{j+1})$, $e\neq f$, are \emph{$k$-neighbours} on $\tau$, if and only if a shortest path between $e$ and $f$ on $\tau$ containing these edges has exactly $k$ edges, for $k\geq 2$.
 Here the shortest path refers to the path with the least number of edges, rather than the minimum cost path.
 Thus $e$ and $f$ are 2-neighbours in $\tau$ if and only if they share a common node in $\tau$.

-Let $q(e,f)$ be the cost of the pair $(e,f)$ of edges and $\delta(k,\tau)=\{(e,f) : e,f \in \tau \text{ and } e \text{ and } f$ are $p$-neighbours on $\tau \text{ for } 2\leq p\leq k \}$.
-Assume that $q(e,f)=q(f,e)$ for every pair of edges $(e,f)\in G$.
+Let $q(e,f)$ be the cost of the pair $(e,f)$ of edges and $\delta(k,\tau)=\{(e,f) : e,f \in \tau \text{ and } e \text{ and } f$ are $p$-neighbours on $\tau \text{ for some } 2\leq p\leq k \}$.
+Assume that $q(e,f)=q(f,e)$ for every pair of edges $e,f\in E$.
 Then the \emph{$k$-neighbour TSP} (TSP($k$)) is defined as in~\cite{Woods2010}